 This presentation includes forward-looking statements regarding Pliant's proprietary drug candidates, the timing of the start and conclusion of ongoing or planned clinical trials, including the potential impact of the ongoing COVID-19 pandemic on our business, the timing and outcome of regulatory decisions, future availability of clinical trial data, our collaborations for our product candidates and the maintenance of those collaborations, business and results from operations, and other matters.
 Actual results could differ materially from those contained in any forward-looking statements as a result of various factors, including without limitation: that Pliant's drug candidates do not advance in development or result in approved products on a timely or cost effective basis or at all; the cost, timing and results of clinical trials; our ability to manage and mitigate the impact of the ongoing COVID-19 pandemic; that many drug candidates that have completed early-stage trials do not become approved drugs on a timely or cost effective basis or at all; the ability to enroll patients in clinical trials; possible safety and efficacy concerns; regulatory developments; the ability of Pliant to protect its intellectual property rights, and unexpected costs, charges or expenses that reduce cash runway.
 Pliant's pipeline programs are in various stages of pre-clinical and clinical development, and the process by which such pre-clinical or clinical therapeutic candidates could potentially lead to an approved therapeutic is long and subject to significant risks and uncertainties.
-Pliant undertakes no obligation to update forward-looking statements as a result of from those contained in the forward-looking statements, see the section entitled "Risk Factors" in the final prospectus for our initial public offering, as well as discussions of potential risks, uncertainties and other important factors in our subsequent filings with the Securities and Exchange Commission.
+Pliant undertakes no obligation to update forward-looking statements as a result of new information or otherwise.
+For a discussion of these and other risks and uncertainties, and other important factors, any of which could cause our actual results to differ from those contained in the forward-looking statements, see the section entitled "Risk Factors" in the final prospectus for our initial public offering, as well as discussions of potential risks,